 February 2020—Official Announcement of Dr. Robert E. Anderson’s Sexual Abuse Allegations at Michigan State University

-In February 2020, the University encouraged former UM students to use a compliance hotline to report any alleged abuse assault incident involving Anderson.
-This announcement was the first time the public was alerted to allegations made against Anderson.
+In February 2020, the University encouraged former UM students to use a compliance hotline to report any alleged abuse or assault incident involving Anderson.
+This announcement was the first time the public was alerted to allegations against Anderson.

-The same month, the Washtenaw County prosecutor’s office serving Ann Arbor, Ypsilanti, Hudson Mills, York Charter Township, Manchester, Chelsea, Saline, Bridgewater, and other local communities, chose not to criminally charge Dr. Robert Anderson or UM.
+In the same month, the Washtenaw County prosecutor’s office, serving Ann Arbor, Ypsilanti, Hudson Mills, York Charter Township, Manchester, Chelsea, Saline, Bridgewater, and other local communities, chose not to criminally charge Dr. Robert Anderson or UM.

 The prosecutor’s office said that there was no possibility that they could prosecute the former UM doctor and failed to present a legal opinion on whether Anderson had committed a criminal offense.

 Dozens of Complaint Hotline Calls

 The University of Michigan’s hotline received dozens of reports in the first two days with allegations of sexual misconduct involving Anderson.
-One former UM caller left a message saying that Doctor Robert Anderson was a “serial molester” who sexually molested him in 1971.
+One UM caller left a message saying that Doctor Robert Anderson was a “serial molester” who sexually molested him in 1971.

 The University Apologizes

-Local news stations obtained additional police reports under the FOIA (Freedom of Information Act), indicating that the late University of Michigan Dr. Anderson might have been employed by the Ann Arbor Public School System.
+Local news stations obtained additional police reports under the FOIA (Freedom of Information Act), indicating that the Public School System might have employed the late Dr. Anderson.
 However, there are conflicting reports without sufficient evidence.

-Documents show that the Athletic Director spoke of Dr. Robert Anderson as a “personal friend” and “very credible doctor.”
+Documents show that the Michigan Athletic Director spoke of Dr. Robert Anderson as a “personal friend” and “very credible doctor.”